Kamallakshmi/devTinder/apiList.md

 SENDING THE CONNECTION REQUEST

-- POST /request/send/interested/:userId
-- POST /request/send/ignore/:userID
+- POST /request/send/:status/:userId // status can be ignored and interested so make dynamic

   RECEIVING THE CONNECTION REQUEST(to accept and reject it)

 - POST /request/review/accepted/:requestId
 - POST /request/review/rejected/:requestId